xiangzhang1015/Deep-Learning-for-BCI/README.md

 ## Overview

-This repository contains implementable python and jupyter notebook codes and benchmark datasets to learn how to recognize brain signals based on deep learning models.
+This tutorial contains implementable python and jupyter notebook codes and benchmark datasets to learn how to recognize brain signals based on deep learning models.
 This tutorial associates our [survey on DL-based noninvasive brain signals](https://iopscience.iop.org/article/10.1088/1741-2552/abc902) and [book on DL-based BCI: Representations, Algorithms and Applications](https://www.worldscientific.com/worldscibooks/10.1142/q0282).

 - We present a new taxonomy of BCI signal paradigms according to the acquisition methods.
 ECOG: Electrocorticography, EEG: Electroencephalography, fNIRS: functional